 Effect-size calculation.

-Standardised mean change (Becker, 1988) will be calculated using the metafor package (Viechtbauer, 2020).
+For non-proportional or frequency based outcomes, Standardised mean change (Becker, 1988) will be calculated using the metafor package (Viechtbauer, 2020).
 This approach divides the pre-post mean change score by the pretreatment standard deviation and adjusting the standard error using the pre-post Pearson’s r (Morris, 2008).
 For manuscripts that do not report the required data for effect-size calculation, authors will be contacted to request missing data.
 The exception to this will be for Pearson’s r as it is so rarely reported.
 Instead, Pearson’s r (when missing) will be imputed using an empirically derived estimate and then adjusted using sensitivity analyses.

 If the required data remains unavailable two weeks after contacting authors, then a protocol will be followed to estimate the effect-size to avoid study exclusion (Appendix C).
-Aggregation of study samples, if required, will be conducted using the aggregate function of metafor using standard inverse-variance weighting of samples. d will be adjusted using Hedges’ small sample correction for an unbiased population estimate (Hedges & Olkin, 1985).
+Aggregation of study samples, if required, will be conducted using the aggregate function of metafor using standard inverse-variance weighting of samples.
 Effect-sizes will be converted so that a positive value indicates improvement across time points.
 For studies that report significant effects, but no precise alpha level, d will be imputed using the smallest possible significance level possible for that sample size.
 Studies only reporting that there were no significant differences will be allocated d = 0 (Smith, 1980).

-Multilevel meta-analysis.
+Adjusting for dependent outcomes.

 As it is expected that several studies will report multiple outcomes and potentially multiple treatment comparisons, including all such effect-sizes within a standard meta-analysis would lead to violation to the assumption of statistical independence (Borenstein et al., 2021; Cheung 2019; Hoyt & Del re, 2018).
 Two common approaches to this, (i) averaging across measures or (ii) selecting a single measure per study, both have limitations (Cheung 2019).
 Developing a measure/outcome preference is particularly unsuitable for this review of functional seizures as there is a distinct lack of consensus around the optimal outcomes to measure (Pick et al., 2020; Nicholson et al., 2020).
 Multilevel meta-analysis is a method that allows for inclusion of all measures, comparisons, and target problems, in non-aggregated form, while resolving the issue of statistical dependency (Noortgate, 2013).
 Multilevel meta-analyses will be performed using the metafor (Viechtbauer, 2020), dmetar (Harrer et al., 2019a), and meta (Schwarzer, 2020) packages, using available practical guidance (Harrer et al., 2019a).
 A three-level model will be used, including study effect-sizes (level-1), within-study variation (level-2) and between study variation (level-3).
 A random effects model will initially be used to calculate summary effect-size and variance estimates.
 Use of likelihood ratio tests will be used to determine significant within or between study differences in variance.
 Sensitivity analyses will include: (i) alternative values for imputation of r; (ii) removal of statistical outliers.

+Since the original draft of this protocol, it came to the knowledge of the first author that an alternative analytical approach would be more suitable.
+While multi-level meta-analysis is an appropriate approach for statistical dependencies it is most well suited when dependencies have a predominantly hierarchical nature (e.g., samples with studies, studies within research teams).
+The current review was expected to have a greater emphasis upon correlational dependencies (i.e., multiple outcomes on identical samples).
+It has been proposed that robust variance estimation is a more suitable approach for this form of statistical dependency and therefore will be considered for analysis.